TriplyDB/Documentation/docs/triply-db-getting-started/index.md

 Clicking the '</>' button opens the code snippet screen.
 Here you select the snippet in the language you want to have, either Python or R. You can then copy the snippet, by clicking the 'copy to clipboard' button or selecting the snippet and pressing `ctrl-c`.
 Now you can paste the code in the location you want to use the data.
 The data is stored in the `data` variable in `JSON` format.

 When the SPARQL query is not public, but instead either private or internal, you will need to add an authorization header to the get request.
 Without the authorization header the request will return an incorrect response.
-Checkout [Creating your API token](generics/api-token) about creating your API-token for the authorization header.
+Checkout [Creating your API token](/triply-api/#creating-an-api-token) about creating your API-token for the authorization header.

 Check out the [SPARQL pagination page](#download-more-than-10-000-query-results-sparql-pagination) when you want to query a SPARQL query that holds more than 10.000 results.
 The [SPARQL pagination page ](#download-more-than-10-000-query-results-sparql-pagination) will explain how you can retrieve the complete set.

-## Query metadata <!-- {#query-metadata} -->
+## Query metadata

 Every Saved Query has a metadata section.
 This metadata section includes the following two links:
 - A link to the dataset over which the query is executed.
 Clicking this links navigates to the dataset homepage.